stared/jekyll-blog-pre-2022/_drafts/teaching-deep-learning.markdown

 ![](/imgs/2017-04-17-learning-deep-learning/deep_learning_framework_popularity_apr2017_fchollet.png)

 If you want to consult a different source, based on [arXiv](https://arxiv.org/) paper rather than GitHub activity, see [A Peek at Trends in Machine Learning](https://medium.com/@karpathy/a-peek-at-trends-in-machine-learning-ab8a1085a106) by Andrej Karpathy.
-Popularity is important - it means that if you want to search for a network architecture, googling for it (e.g. `unet keras`) is likely to return an example.
+Popularity is important - it means that if you want to search for a network architecture, googling for it (e.g. `UNet Keras`) is likely to return an example.
 Where to start learning it?
 Documentation on Keras is nice, and [its blog](https://blog.keras.io/) is a valuable resource.
 For a complete, interactive introduction to deep learning with Keras in [Jupyter Notebook](http://jupyter.org/), I really recommend:

 * [Deep Learning with Keras and TensorFlow](https://github.com/leriomaggio/deep-learning-keras-tensorflow) by Valerio Maggio